agryman/acmpy/journals/arthurs-journal-2020.md

  on the PATH
  - I can run `sphinx-build --version` successfully in the acmpy virtual environment
- - I reorganized the `acmpy` project by creating a top level Python package named `acmpy` and moving al the Python source files into it
+ - I reorganized the `acmpy` project by creating a top level Python package named `acmpy` and moving all the Python source files into it
  - recall that after activating the `acmpy` virtual environment, I can interactively test modules, e.g. `acm1_4.py` by running `python -i -m acm1_4`
  - I am overloading the name `acmpy` - it is a GitHub repo, an IntelliJ project,